NonSuch Bay: Low-Key Antigua For Families

 We took a break from cooking and ate dinner in the very good resort restaurant a few times.
 The mix of Caribbean favorites and standards like pasta and steak made everyone happy.
 We used an onsite sitter to watch the toddler in the room one evening so the tween could have us to herself.

-Nonsuch is definitely a low-key but still family friendly sort of resort.
+Nonsuch is definitely a low-key resort but it’s still family friendly.
 It’s ideal for parents who want a beach getaway but find the sprawling all-inclusives too anonymous and overwhelming.

-Our kids were too young and too old, respectively, for the kids programs, which only take kid ages 4 to 7.
+Our kids were too young and too old, respectively, for the kids club, which takes kid ages 4 to 7.
 During school holidays the resort offers kite boarding and sailing programs for tweens and teens, but we were there on an off-week.

 Luckily, our older one quickly met other girls her age at the pool and the beach, and my husband and I connected with their parents.
 We retreated to the great outdoor space off our living room while our toddler napped.
 Our tween used those hours to chill out in our hammock with a book or her iPad.